ddd-by-examples/library/docs/design-level.md

 ## Canceling a hold

 Any patron can cancel the hold.
 The unbreakable condition to be fulfilled is the one that the hold exists.
 If it is not the case **book hold cancelling failed** event occurs.
+What you can spot here is that now the **patron**, in order to cancel a hold, he/she needs to have a view of current holds (mind the **Holds view** green sticky note).

 ![Canceling hold example 1](images/dl/cancelinghold/example-1.png)